Chiragb7/IHO/README.md

 ## Problem Statement

-Develop Android and iOS augmented reality (AR) applications with a 3D model of the skeleton of Lucy and relevant information.
+Develop Android and iOS augmented reality (AR) applications with a 3D model of the skeleton of Lucy and provide relevant information about the respective parts.

 ## Project Description